Welcome to Distance Education at Suffolk

-Faculty who are interested in learning more about Blackboard or getting certified to teach online should visit our ONLINE FACULTY site.
+Faculty who are interested in learning more about Brightspace or getting certified to teach online should visit our Online Faculty site.

 What is Suffolk Online?

-Suffolk Online refers to the online Learning Management System, Blackboard Learn.
-Through this online platform, instructors provide learning materials, create various learning activities, collect student work, and conduct assessments.
+Suffolk Online refers to a specific pedagogy supported by the online digital learning environment Brightspace.
+Through this environment, instructors engage with students, provide learning activities and materials, and conduct assessments.

-Online education is an attractive option for individuals who are self-motivated and can work independently.
-There is no difference in what you are expected to learn; it is the modality that is different.
+Distance education is an attractive option for individuals who need flexibility and are self-motivated and can work independently.
+There is no difference in what you are expected to learn; it is the modality delivery that is different.

 What are the different types of online education courses?